Cisco-the-wayword/TPPS-Conference/README.md

 # TPPS Conference (Microverse captsone 1)

-> This website (purely fictional) is to raise awareness for a developers' program aimed at supporting programmers all over the world.
+> This website (purely fictional) is a landing page for the TPPS Community to raise awareness for a developers' program aimed at supporting programmers all over the world.
 - Homepage
 ![](images/capstone-desktop.png)
 - About Page